 An important aspect of setting boundaries is carving out alone time.
 To live a truly authentic life, you must spend time alone to get filled up with divine wisdom and guard the health of your soul.

 Guard your heart above all else, for it determines the course of your life (Prov.4:23 NLT).

 Jesus practiced this when He was on earth.
 After dealing with his opposers, speaking to the crowds, and performing astounding miracles, He often pulled away to a place of solitude.
 After His infamous miracle of feeding the five thousand with five loaves and two fish, He sent the disciples ahead of Him to Gennesaret.
 Later, He sent the crowd away, then He

 …went up into the hills by Himself to pray.
 Night fell while he was there alone.
 (Matt.14:23 NLT).

-Earlier in the chapter He took time alone to grieve the death of John the Baptist.
-Prior to selecting his twelve apostles, He went up to the mountain and spent all day and night praying to God.
-It was after that time of prayer that He promoted the twelve from disciples to apostles (Luke 6:12-13).
+Earlier in the chapter, He took time alone to grieve the death of John the Baptist.
+Before selecting his twelve apostles, He went up to the mountain and prayed to God all day and night.
+After that time of prayer, He promoted the twelve from disciples to apostles (Luke 6:12-13).
 This major decision required him to spend an extended time apart to pray and reflect.
 It is an example for us to follow.
 Before making any major decisions in your personal life, ministry or business, take time to ask for guidance and wisdom to make the right choices.
 It is a discipline that I have instituted in my own life.
-I pray for wisdom, and to hear the heart of God on the matter before making any decisions.
+I pray for wisdom and to hear the heart of God on the matter before making any decisions.

 If you need wisdom, ask our generous God, and He will give it to you.
 (James 1:5 NLT).